Ben Howard: Early life

 Benjamin John Howard was born on 24 April 1987 in Richmond, south-west London, England, and moved near Totnes, Devon when he was about eight.
 He was raised by musical parents who exposed him to their favourite records from singer-songwriter artists from the 1960s and 1970s at an early age, such as John Martyn, Van Morrison, Joni Mitchell and Simon & Garfunkel, by whom he was strongly influenced.

 Howard began writing songs when he was eleven.
 In an interview with American Songwriter, he stated that when he was a kid he started playing guitar because he liked to put words together and make stuff up.
 "I was quite an imaginative little kid I guess.
 So your standard little love songs turned into your standard adolescent love songs.
 I think you start getting your own take on things when you're a late teen.
 That's when everything changes."
 Besides playing the guitar, Howard also played other instruments as a kid.
 He easily picked up the drums and contrabass, but after some time he decided to focus on the guitar.
-After attending King Edward VI Community College and Torquay Boys' Grammar School he began studying Journalism at University College Falmouth.
+After attending King Edward VI Community College and Torquay Boys' Grammar School he began studying Journalism at Falmouth College of Arts.
 Six months prior to completion of his course, Howard decided to focus on making music full-time, making melodic rootsy folk music, with progressively darker lyrics.
 His reputation grew around Devon, and soon spread to other areas of the UK.
-After a month of sold-out dates across Europe and the UK Howard was eventually asked to sign for Island Records.
+After a month of sold-out dates across Europe and the UK, Howard was eventually asked to sign a recording contract with Island Records.

 Due to his association with the town, Howard was chosen in 2014 to appear on the 10 Totnes pound note.

 Music career

 2008–2011: Early releases

 Before signing to a record label, Howard had already released some material.
-In 2008 he self-released his debut EP Games in the Dark.
+In 2008, he self-released his debut EP Games in the Dark.
 His first major release was These Waters, an EP featuring six tracks, including "The Wolves".
-In 2010, Ben Howard released the Old Pine EP, followed by a number of singles, such as "The Fear" and "Keep Your Head Up".
-Howard now had enough material to release an album, Every Kingdom, which would feature a number of his previous singles.
-One of the songs from this album, 'Promise' was used in the first episode of The 100.
-In 2010, he also started supporting Angus & Julia Stone's concerts in Europe.
-He also joined them for one live performance of Yellow Brick Road in Paris.
+In 2010, Howard released the Old Pine EP, followed by a number of singles, such as "The Fear" and "Keep Your Head Up".
+Howard now had enough material to release a studio album, Every Kingdom, which would feature a number of his previous singles.
+One of the songs from this album, "Promise" was used in the first episode of the American television series The 100.
+In 2010, he also supported the Australian folk and indie pop group Angus & Julia Stone during their concerts in Europe.
+He also joined them for one live performance of "Yellow Brick Road" in Paris, France.